joshgreenwald/copilotbuilder-workshop/README.md

 10. Click **Save Prompt**
 11. Test your copilot by selecting the *Test Copilot* (left-most) icon on the tile for the copilot.

-You can use the text in the **citizen kane.txt** file as input to the summarizer.
+You can use the text in the **citizen kane.txt** (found in the Github **Data** folder) file as input to the summarizer.
+**TIP:** Expand the input box to be multi-line so that you can see what you've copied into the input box.
 You should get a short plot summary for the movie *Citizen Kane* as the output.

 ### Create the Translation Workflow
 Now we have all the components we need to build our translation system.
-Let's put them all together using a workflow.
+Let's put them together using a workflow.

 #### "Start Workflow" script
 First, we'll create a simple script to start the workflow.
 We'll cover scripting later,